-A contribution of \$1,950,425 was required for the fiscal year beginning July 1, 2003.
-The required normal cost contribution is \$0 and the unfunded accrued liability contribution is \$1,950,425.
+A contribution of \$12,058,813 was required for the fiscal year beginning July 1, 2004.
+The required normal cost contribution is \$0 and the unfunded accrued liability contribution is \$12,058,813.
 As noted above, the latest unfunded accrued liability payment schedule required the amortization of any plan gains or losses over the remainder of the 9 year period that began on June 30, 1991.
 Without additional guidance, we have assumed the immediate payment of any unfunded accrued liability.

-The contribution requirement for the fiscal year beginning July 1, 2003 was based on the method described above using an interest rate of 8.75% per annum.
+The contribution requirement for the fiscal year beginning July 1, 2004 was based on the method described above using an interest rate of 2% per annum.
+The assumed interest rate has been changed from the 8.75% per annum rate that was used in prior valuations.
+The Treasurer, upon recommendation from the Directors of the Division of Pensions and Benefits and the Division of Investments, has approved this change in order to better reflect the expected investment yield for the system's current investment portfolio.
 The asset valuation method used was a five-year average of market values with write-up.
 This method takes into account appreciation (depreciation) in investments in order to smooth asset values by averaging the excess of the actual over the expected income, on a market value basis, over a five year period.

 The underlying demographic data is maintained and provided by the New Jersey Division of Pensions and Benefits.
-The data is analyzed by Buck for internal completeness and consistency and compared with the prior valuation data to again ensure consistency.
+The data is analyzed by Mellon Human Resources and Investor Solutions for internal completeness and consistency and compared with the prior valuation data to again ensure consistency.